XRPLF/rippled/Builds/VisualStudio2015/README.md

 [Download OpenSSL.](http://slproweb.com/products/Win32OpenSSL.html)
 There will be four variants available:

-1. 32-bit.
-Use this if you are running 32-bit windows.
-As of this writing, the link is called: "Win32 OpenSSL v1.0.2d".
-2. 64-bit.
+1. 64-bit.
 Use this if you are running 64-bit windows.
 As of this writing, the link is called: "Win64 OpenSSL v1.0.2d".
-3. 32-bit light - Don't use this.
-It is missing files needed to build rippled.
-As of this writing, the link is called: "Win32 OpenSSL v1.0.2d Light"
-4. 64-bit light - Don't use this.
+2. 64-bit light - Don't use this.
 It is missing files needed to build rippled.
 As of this writing, the link is called: "Win64 OpenSSL v1.0.2d Light"

 Run the installer, and choose an appropriate location for your OpenSSL installation.
 In this guide we use **C:\lib\OpenSSL-Win64** as the